oer4sdi/OER-InspireViewAndDownloadServices/README.md

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

-## Copyright and License Statement
+## License Statement

 You are free to use, alter and reproduce this open educational resource (OER) under the terms of the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/legalcode), unless explicitly stated otherwise for specific parts of the content.

-The authors can be mentioned as follows: OER-InspireViewAndDownloadServices (2024), Hamidreza Behbood, Albert Remke, [University of Münster](www.muenster.de), CC-BY-SA 4.0.
+The tutorial can be referenced as follows: “OER-INSPIREViewAndDownloadServices”, OER4SDI project / University Münster,[ CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en).

 All logos used are generally excluded.
 Any code provided with the tutorial can be used under the terms of the MIT license.
 Please see the full [license terms.](/LICENSE.md).